ColinJClemence/DataScienceStuff/curriculum/week-10/readme.md

 > You will want to familiarize yourself with them and budget for time to complete / review the following installation & signup details with students before teaching this week's materials.

 > 1. Students will need to install a custom VM to run introductory materials.
-[See instructions here](./VM-installation.md).
+[See instructions here](https://github.com/ga-students/DSI_SM_01/blob/master/curriculum/week-09/VM-big-data-setup.md).

 > 2. Instructors will need to send students individual URLs for them to sign up/access their AWS credits.
-[See instructions here](./AWS-instructions.md).
+[See instructions here](https://github.com/ga-students/DSI_SM_01/blob/master/curriculum/week-09/VM-big-data-setup.md).

-## Week 10: Intro to Big Data
+## Week 10: Big Data & Case Studies

 Session Time | Day 1 | Day 2 | Day 3 | Day 4 | Day 5
  --- | --- | --- | --- | ---  | ---